A Simulation Study of Ultra-relativistic Jets -- II. Structures and Dynamics of FR-II Jets: Jet Simulations

 For the models listed in Table \ref{tab:t1}, simulations have been carried out using the newly developed 3D RHD code presented in Paper I. The version used for this study includes (1) a 5th-order accurate, finite-difference WENO scheme, WENO-Z \citep{borges2008}, (2) a 4th-order accurate time-integration method, the strong stability preserving Runge–Kutta (SSPRK) \citep{spiteri2003}, and (3) a 4th-order accurate averaging of fluxes along the transverse directions in smooth flow regions, which improves the performance in multi-dimensional problems involving complex flows \citep{buchmuller2014}.
 In addition, to suppress the carbuncle instability, which often appears at the bow shock surface, the code incorporates a modification of eigenvalues for the acoustic modes; the local sound speed is limited to ${c}'_{s} = \min(\phi|{v}_{x}|,{c}_{s})$ in the calculation of eigenvalues \citep{fleischmann2020}.
 For the Q46 and Q47 models, $\phi=10$ is used, while $\phi=5$ is used for the Q45 models.
 For the CFL condition, ${\rm CFL}=0.8$ is used.
 The code implements Message Passing Interface (MPI) for parallel computing.
 The details of numerical schemes and performance tests can be found in Paper I.

 Simulations have been performed in the boxes elongated along the $z$-direction, which consist of either $(400)^2\times600$ (for default models) or $(600)^2\times1200$ (for high-resolution models) uniform grid zones.
 The jet radius $r_j=1$ kpc occupies either $N_j=12$ grid zones (for default models) or 18 grid zones (for high-resolution models).
-Hence, the size of grid zones is $\Delta x=1/12$ kpc or $\Delta x=1/16$ kpc, and the volume of the simulation domain is $(33.3)^2\times50$ kpc$^3$ or $(33.3)^2\times66.7$ kpc$^3$.
+Hence, the size of grid zones is $\Delta x=1/12$ kpc or $\Delta x=1/18$ kpc, and the volume of the simulation domain is $(33.3)^2\times50$ kpc$^3$ or $(33.3)^2\times66.7$ kpc$^3$.
 The number of grid zones and the resolution in terms of the jet radius are listed in the 10th and 11th columns of Table \ref{tab:t1}.

+It is known that the imposed condition at the bottom boundary of $z=0$ affects the properties of simulated jets \citep[e.g.,][]{donohoe2016}.
+The commonly used condition is either ``outflow'' or ``reflection''.
+With the outflow condition, some of the material along with the energy and momentum escapes from the simulation domain (see Figure \ref{f4} below), while it is conserved with the reflection condition.
+As a consequence, for instance, the jet morphology turns out to be more elongated with the outflow condition than with the reflection condition \citep[e.g.,][]{kossl1988}.
+We apply the continuous outflow condition to all the six faces of the simulation domain, including the $z=0$ plane except at the jet nozzle.
 Simulations stop when the bow shock reaches either the top $z$-boundary or the side $x$ and $y$-boundaries, and the end time of simulations, $t_{\rm end}$, is given in the last column of Table \ref{tab:t1}.